RoyalPineapple/iOS18AccessibilityBugRepro/README.md

 }
 ```

-Starting in iOS 18, this API mutates the input path in addition to returning a converted copy.
+Starting in iOS 18, this API uses corrupted internal state when calculating the returned path's coordinates, causing accumulation errors on repeated calls.

 ## Minimal Reproduction